2024-2029 STRATEGIC FRAMEWORK

 FACULTY

-Another goal is to grow federal research expenditures to $100M and become home to a consequential federally sponsored research center that supports convergent research, education and technology translation.
+Another goal is to grow federal research expenditures to $100M and become home to a consequential federally-sponsored research center that supports convergent research, education and technology translation.

-Our current Jonsson School retention and graduation data is freshman to sophomore retention at 78% and our four-, five- and six-year graduation rates are 41%, 52% and 54%, respectively.
+Our current Jonsson School retention and graduation data is freshman-to-sophomore retention at 78% and our four-, five- and six-year graduation rates are 41%, 52% and 54%, respectively.
 The national average for engineering programs for persistence to the second year is 81%.
 The four-year graduation rate is approximately 33% and the six-year graduation rate is approximately 57.5%.
 Our aspirant schools report first-year retention rates of 90% as well as four- and six-year graduation rates of 52.6% and 73.9%.

 NEXT STEPS

-A framework completed at a particular time will not adequately account for the many unanticipated contingencies of a later time.
+A strategic framework completed at a particular time will not adequately account for the many unanticipated contingencies of a later time.

 This site represents the first phase in the development of our strategic framework.
-The process of formulating goals, setting priorities and preparing for opportunities and possible challenges will enable us to make sound decisions and act in the future.
+The process of formulating goals, setting priorities and preparing for opportunities and overcoming possible challenges will enable us to make sound decisions and act in the future.
 As implementation occurs, the entire school community will join in conversations on how we can more carefully realize our core goals through advancing these pillars.

 Strategic Framework